zw1tt3r1on/zw1tt3r1on.github.io/_posts/2024-07-31-htb-keeper.markdown

 ![alt text](/assets/uploads/htb-keeper/image-8.png)

 Looking further, we see some putty ssh key for the root user, maybe this would work...
-So let us just copy this and save as a ppk file and use configure putty to connect to the machine using the ssh key
+So let us just copy this and save as a ppk file and configure putty to connect to the machine using the ssh key

 ![alt text](/assets/uploads/htb-keeper/image-10.png)